Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a payroll provider?

-A payroll service provider is a third-party company that manages payroll processing for businesses, including employee payments, tax withholdings and compliance with labor laws.
-The best online payroll services and software streamline and perform the following functions:
+A payroll provider is a third-party company that helps businesses manage payroll tasks, including paying employees, handling tax withholdings and staying compliant with labor laws.
+The best online payroll services are designed to simplify and automate core payroll functions, such as:

-If you use one of the best human resources (HR) platforms for payroll, your provider can also handle employee benefits deductions and administration.
+If you use one of the best HR software platforms for payroll, your provider may also handle employee benefits management and administration.

 FYIDid you know